lloda/guile-ffi-cblas/README.md

 There are up to three bindings for each function, here using `ZGEMM` as an
 example:

-- (`cblas-zgemm!`) is the raw C function by `pointer->procedure`.
+- `cblas-zgemm!` is the raw C function by `pointer->procedure`.
 Don't use this if you aren't familiar with Guile's FFI.

-- (`zgemm!`) takes array arguments of type `'c64` and operates by effect, without making copies.
+- `zgemm!` takes array arguments of type `'c64` and operates by effect, without making copies.
 All the arguments must be properly sized.
 The return value is unspecified.

-- (`zgemm`) takes array arguments of compatible types and returns a newly constructed array.
+- `zgemm` takes array arguments of compatible types and returns a newly constructed array.
 The arguments will be converted as necessary, which may result in copies.
 The returned array will be of `'c64` type.

-In principle, for the last two levels, you don't need to care whether your array is row-major or column-major or what the strides are.
+In principle, for the last two bindings, you don't need to care whether your array is row-major or column-major or what the strides are.
 The bindings will extract the required stride arguments from the array descriptors.
 However, since **CBLAS** doesn't support arbitrary strides (e.g. it only supports a column stride for matrix arguments, assuming column-major order), some array arguments will cause the level 2 function to fail, or result in extra copies with the